 - There are many things to do in Northern California and the California Coast.
 Be sure to check out our blog on driving the Pacific Coast Highway between Los Angeles and San Francisco and our other blogs on the state of California.

 - A hike not to miss is the Fern Canyon Trail in Prairie Creek Redwoods State Park, and our blog will tell you what to expect!
+You can also check out our blog on the Lady Bird Johnson Trail.

 - You may also want to visit nearby Jedediah Smith Redwoods State Park.
 There is a ton to see and do there!